gtalarico/python-project/README.md

 ## Project Template

-but it also includes a script (`start.sh`) to help you quickly bootstrap a new project using standards described here.
+Includes a script (`start.sh`) to help you quickly bootstrap a new project using standards described here.

 Open terminal on the location you keep your projects and run the commands below.

 ```
-c:\repos
+~/repos
-$ git clone git@github.com:gtalarico/python-project.git MyNewProject
+$ git clone git@github.com:gtalarico/python-project.git my-project

-c:\repos
+~/repos
-$ cd MyNewProject
+$ cd my-project

-c:\repos
+~/repos/my-project
-$ bash start.sh
+$ sh start.sh
 ```

 #### Note

 The commands above should work on a MacOS Terminal.
-If you are on Windows make sure you are using [Cmder](http://cmder.net/)
+If you are on Windows it should work with [Cmder](http://cmder.net/) or similar.

-## Python Version

-All new Python projects should use the latest stable Python `3.7.x`, unless there are major compatibility issues with legacy code.

-For installation instructions see [DOCS/Installation.md](https://github.com/gtalarico/python-project/blob/master/DOCS/INSTALLING.md).

 ## Virtual Environments